Marge Champion: Early life

-Champion was born in Los Angeles, California, on September 2, 1919.
-Her father, Ernest, was a Hollywood dance director who taught Shirley Temple, Betty Grable, Ramon Novarro, Cyd Charisse, Fay Wray and Joan Crawford, as well as Champion's future husband Gower Champion; her mother was Gladys Lee Baskette (née Rosenberg).
+Champion was born in Los Angeles on September 2, 1919.
+Her father, Ernest Belcher, was a dance director who taught Shirley Temple, Betty Grable, Ramon Novarro, Cyd Charisse, Fay Wray and Joan Crawford, as well as Champion's future husband Gower Champion; her mother was Gladys Lee Baskette (née Rosenberg).
 Champion had an older half sister, Lina Basquette, who began acting in 1916 in silent films.
 Lina was the daughter of her mother's first husband, Frank Baskette, who died by suicide.
 Champion and Basquette's maternal grandfather, Lazarus Rosenberg, was Jewish.

-Marjorie began dancing at an early age as her sister had done.
+Champion began dancing at an early age as her sister had done.
 She started as a child under the instruction of her father.
 She studied exclusively with her father from age five until she left for New York.
 She credited her good health and long career to her father's teaching principles: careful, strict progression of activity, emphasis on correct alignment, precise placement of body, attention to detail and to the totality of dynamics and phrasing.
 Her first dance partner was Louis Hightower.
 In 1930, she made her debut in the Hollywood Bowl at age 11 in the ballet "Carnival in Venice".
 By age twelve, she became a ballet instructor at her father's studio.
-Marge played Tina in the Hollywood High School operetta The Red Mill.
+Champion played Tina in the Hollywood High School operetta The Red Mill.
 She also sang in the Hollywood High School Girls' Senior Glee Club and graduated in 1936.

-She was hired by The Walt Disney Studio as a dance model for their animated film Snow White and the Seven Dwarfs (1937).
-Her movements were copied to enhance the realism of the animated Snow White figure.
-For one scene Belcher served as model while wrapped in a baggy overcoat for two dwarfs at once, when for the "Silly Song" dance, Dopey gets on Sneezy's shoulder to dance with Snow White.
-Belcher later modeled for characters in other animated films: the Blue Fairy in Pinocchio (1940) and Hyacinth Hippo in the Dance of the Hours segment of Fantasia, a ballet parody that she also helped choreograph.
-She even recalls doing some modeling for Mr. Stork in Dumbo.
-When working with Disney on Snow White and the Seven Dwarfs, Champion recalls, "the animators couldn't take a young girl out of themselves, they couldn't take the prince out of themselves".
+She was hired in 1933 at age 14 by the Walt Disney Studio as a dance model for their animated film Snow White and the Seven Dwarfs (1937).
+Her movements were copied to enhance the realism of the animated Snow White character.
+For one scene Champion served as model while wrapped in a baggy overcoat for two dwarfs at once, when for the "Silly Song" dance, Dopey gets on Sneezy's shoulder to dance with Snow White.
+Champion later modeled for characters in other animated films: the Blue Fairy in Pinocchio (1940) and Hyacinth Hippo in the Dance of the Hours segment of Fantasia, a ballet parody that she also helped choreograph.
+She even recalled doing some modeling for Mr. Stork in Dumbo.
+When working with Disney on Snow White and the Seven Dwarfs, Champion recalled, "the animators couldn't take a young girl out of themselves, they couldn't take the prince out of themselves".

 Career

-The first picture Belcher remembered being in was The Castles with Fred Astaire and Ginger Rogers.
+The first picture Champion remembered being in was The Castles with Fred Astaire and Ginger Rogers.
 This gave her a feeling that she would really like to do movies but what she really wanted to do was go to New York and be in New York shows.
-Sadly, Belcher wasn't tall enough for ballet, which is what she trained all her life for.
+Sadly, Champion wasn't tall enough for ballet, which is what she trained all her life for.